fs-mschmidty/MPSG_NNFG_R_Pipeline/qmd/species_evaluation.docx.md

 :::

-Observations: iDigBio - 2, Seinet - 7, Nebraska Natural Heritage - 1.
+Observations: GBIF - 2, iDigBio - 5, Seinet - 5.

 #### Year of first and last observation for all occurrence data:

-First: 2008, Last: NA
+First: 1973, Last: NA

 ### Is the species currently federally designated as threatened, endangered, proposed, or candidate species under the Endangered Species Act?